Advanced Strategies

 - Hold small positions in 10+ random countries (for buyback lottery upside)

-- Keep ETH reserves for opportunistic buying after nukes
+- Keep ETH reserves for opportunistic buying after nukes and for defending your top-holder positions when challenged

 Rebalancing After Nukes